 Viral illnesses are the most common cause of nausea and vomiting.
 Many different types of viruses can cause this.
 Most viral causes of nausea and vomiting are self-limited but often times need intervention due to dehydration or discomfort.

 Another emergency complication of viral illness can be bleeding from forceful vomiting.
-If any signs of blood in vomit seek emergent care right away.
-Signs of blood include red or maroon color or coffee ground appearance.
+If there are any signs of blood in your vomit, seek emergent care right away.
+Blood in vomit can be red or maroon in color or look like coffee grounds.

 Stomach Illnesses Caused by Bacteria

 Bacterial causes of nausea and vomiting are not as common as viral causes.
 They usually lead to similar symptoms as their viral counterparts.
 Your ER physician needs to distinguish between viral and or bacterial infections and know when to add antibiotics to your care.

 Nausea and dehydration are common.
 Bacterial infections can cause these symptoms or they may be due to a toxin created by bacteria.
 This process is just a medical way to describe food poisoning.

 Bacterial causes of nausea and vomiting have similar treatment to viral causes with the exception of antibiotic therapy.
 The use of antiemetic medications is also popular.
 Antiemetics are medications designed specifically to stop vomiting.

 Dehydration is a Major Concern with Nausea and Vomiting

 Total dehydration can occur in hours if vomiting occurs multiple times with no fluid intake and accompanied by diarrhea.
 If you can keep liquids down after vomiting has subsided, it’s important to replace lost electrolytes and drink water.